1amt0ny/Feedback_Control_for_Autonomous_Tractor_Navigation/README.md

 ---

 ## Control Theory
+### Nonlinear Controller
-This project leverages a control strategy based on Lyapunov stability analysis, detailed in the paper:
+This control strategy is based on Lyapunov stability analysis, detailed in the paper:

 > _Closed-loop steering of unicycle-like vehicles via Lyapunov techniques_